Don’t support

 Intercultural Trainers

 Intercultural trainers remain on the theoretical level.
-Frankly, it is not enough to describe Germany as a so-called low-context communication culture and the U.S. as a high-context communication culture.
+It is not enough to describe Germany as a so-called low-context communication culture and the U.S. as a high-context communication culture.
+Their analysis is rather shallow, often flat out wrong.
+In some cases both, shallow and wrong.

 Under certain circumstances intercultural trainers can be helpful as an introduction, but they are of no help with specific problems.
 Companies should become very nervous when interculturalists begin talking about cultural dimensions such as power distance, individualism vs. collectivism, masculinity vs. feminity.